-First Offense: Confiscation.
-O . ncipal/Student conference, dete ention, or in-school suspension.
-Subsequent Confiscation.
-Principal/Studen t conference, Offense: detention, or in- school suspension.
+First Offense: Confiscation. conference, suspension.
+Warning, detention, pal/Student in-school Subsequent Confiscation.
+Principal/St udent conference, Offense: detention, or in -school susp ension

 Public Display of Affection - Physical contact that is inappropriate for the school setting including, but not limited to, kissing, hugging and groping.